Project Lead Jobs at Google with Visa Sponsorship

 Which visa types does Google commonly use for Project Lead roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Project Lead positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Project Lead positions.
 H-1B is the most broadly available.
 H-1B1 is reserved for Chilean and Singaporean nationals, and E-3 is exclusively for Australian citizens.
 All three require the role to qualify as a specialty occupation under USCIS standards, which Project Lead roles at Google routinely satisfy given their technical requirements.

 What qualifications does Google expect for Project Lead roles?